yongcaiwang/yongcaiwang.github.io/index_en.md

 Wang has led several projects funded by the National Natural Science Foundation of China, as well as sub-projects of the National Science and Technology Support Program and various enterprise projects.
 In **2021**, he received the **First Prize of the Technical Invention Award** from the China Institute of Navigation for his work on maritime target localization.
 In **2022**, he was awarded the **Second Prize for Scientific and Technological Progress** by the same institute and received the **Major Innovation Achievement Award** from the Ministry of Transport.

-He serves as a PC Members and reviewers for leading journals and conferences such as NeurIPS, WWW, ACM MM, TON, and TMC.
+He serves as a PC Members and reviewers for leading journals and conferences such as TPAMI, NeurIPS, WWW, ACM MM, TON, and TMC.

 DBLP:   https://dblp.org/pid/04/2124.html